- Education and Science»

 Different symbols on a Jolly Roger flag had different meanings though many pirates chose simply to fly a black flag to signal battle or a red flag to signal no quarter.
-To see a red flag meant that even if the ship surrendered no mercy would be given and everyone would be killed, making it a sight feared by all.
+To see a red flag meant death as no mercy would be shown even if the ship surrendered and everyone would be killed.
 Though the skull and crossbones are one of the most recognized symbols of piracy, the skull and crossbones actually predates the pirate flag by a number of years.
-Symbolizing death the skull and crossbones appeared on tombstones and graveyards or in ships' logs to denote a dead crewmember long before they were flown from the mast of a pirate ship.
+Symbolizing death the skull and crossbones appeared on tombstones and graveyards or in ships' logs to denote a dead crew member long before they were flown from the mast of a pirate ship.
 Emanuel Wynne around 1700 AD is considered one of the first to fly a flag with skull and crossbones.
 Other Jolly Roger themes include an hourglass signaling time was running out to surrender, dancing skeletons to symbolize no fear of death and swords and weapons symbolizing power or death.

 A pirate had many flags not just his Jolly Roger.
 Pirates would fly the national flag of their victim to draw close to their target only to raise the "Jolly Roger" when in cannon range.
 Pretending to be a friend only to switch to a hostile flag is called ruse de guerre, and was a common tactic to achieve surprise and force surrender or prevent a target from escaping.
 Many pirate ships flew several flags at the same time including national flags, pennants or "Jolly Roger's."